PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 2.  **<span class="underline">The right to be informed.</span>**

-    1. Playform must notify each Data Subject about the collection and further processing of the Personal Data.
+    1. PlayForm must notify each Data Subject about the collection and further processing of the Personal Data.

-    2. The information to be provided includes: the name and contact details of Playform; generic purposes of and the lawful basis for the data collection and further processing; categories of Personal Data collected; recipients/categories of recipients; retention periods;
+    2. The information to be provided includes: the name and contact details of PlayForm; generic purposes of and the lawful basis for the data collection and further processing; categories of Personal Data collected; recipients/categories of recipients; retention periods;
         information about data subject rights, including the right to complain